VectorEngineering/vector-master/README.md

 ### Getting Started

-1. Most of our repositories are public and open for contributions, except for the `lead-management-platform` which is private for security reasons.
+1. Most of our repositories are public and open for contributions.
+The following repositories are private for security reasons:
+   - `lead-management-platform`
+   - `lead-contract-management-platform`
+   - `email-verification-service`
 2. Choose the component you'd like to contribute to based on your interests:
    - Lead sourcing and workflow management
    - Contract lifecycle management
+   - Email verification and validation
    - Data scraping and processing
    - File upload and document handling